Crimson-backed tanager

-The crimson-backed tanager (Ramphocelus dimidiatus) is a species of bird in the family Thraupidae.
-It is found in Colombia, Panama, and Venezuela, and introduced to French Polynesia.
-Its natural habitats are subtropical or tropical moist lowland forests and heavily degraded former forest.
-A nickname in Panama is sangre de toro ("Blood of the bull").
+The crimson-backed tanager (Ramphocelus dimidiatus) is a species of bird in the family Thraupidae, the tanagers and allies.
+It is native to Colombia, Panama, and Venezuela and has an introduced population in French Polynesia.
+A local name in Panama is sangre de toro ("Blood of the bull").

+Taxonomy and systematics

-The crimson-backed tanager was first described by French naturalist Frédéric de Lafresnaye in 1837.
-It is one of nine species of brightly coloured tanagers of the genus Ramphocelus.
-Mitochondrial DNA evidence indicates its closest relative is the masked crimson tanager (R. nigrogularis), and the two split around 800,000 years ago.
+The crimson-backed tanager was formally described by French naturalist Frédéric de Lafresnaye in 1837 with its current binomial Ramphocelus dimidiatus.
+It is one of eight species of brightly colored tanagers in the genus Ramphocelus.
+Mitochondrial DNA evidence indicates that its closest relative is the masked crimson tanager (R. nigrogularis), and the two split around 800,000 years ago.

+The crimson-backed tanager's further taxonomy is unsettled.
+The IOC, AviList, and BirdLife International's Handbook of the Birds of the World assign it these four subspecies: